Skip to main content

 Lessons from Sapiens’ History

 In less than 50,000 years, mankind has totally transformed how we live.
-Each revolution brought mass destruction and extinction, new myths, ideologies and imagined orders.
+Major revolutions changed the human experience, bringing mass destruction and extinction, new myths, ideologies, imagined orders, shifts in leadership structures, economic growth, and innovations in managing resources.
 Hunter-gatherers lived with a very different set of beliefs and realities from farmers and modern Sapiens.

 Harari masterfully presents a wide range of facts, theories and perspectives, (a) zooming into each era to help us understand how Sapiens thought, behaved and lived, and (b) zooming out to show how the key drivers, imagined orders and social structures have evolved over time.